home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

     <img src='/images/integrations/google_assistant/accountlinking.png' alt='Screenshot: Account linking'>

+1. Select the `Overview` tab and click "Enter information required for the Actions directory".
+Fill in the information for description, logo, contact details, and privacy policy link
-3. Select the `Develop` tab at the top of the page, then in the upper right hand corner select the `Test` button to generate the draft version Test App.
+1. Select the `Develop` tab at the top of the page, then in the upper right hand corner select the `Test` button to generate the draft version Test App.
 If you don't see this option, go to the `Test` tab instead, click on the `Settings` button in the top right below the header, and ensure `On device testing` is enabled (if it isn't, enable it).
-4. Add the `google_assistant` integration configuration to your `configuration.yaml` file and restart Home Assistant following the [configuration guide](#yaml-configuration) below.
+1. Add the `google_assistant` integration configuration to your `configuration.yaml` file and restart Home Assistant following the [configuration guide](#yaml-configuration) below.
-5. Add services in the Google Home App (Note that app versions may be slightly different.)
+1. Add services in the Google Home App (Note that app versions may be slightly different.)
     1. Open the Google Home app.
-    2. Click the `+` button on the top left corner, click `Set up device`, in the "Set up a device" screen click "Works with Google".
+    1. Click the `+` button on the top left corner, click `Set up device`, in the "Set up a device" screen click "Works with Google".
 You should have `[test] <Action Name>` listed under 'Add new'.
 Selecting that should lead you to a browser to login your Home Assistant instance, then redirect back to a screen where you can set rooms and nicknames for your devices if you wish.

 <div class='note'>